 Example #3 – Creating barcode using the “Code128” Font

-Assume that we have the code of the items for retails store which is an alpha-numeric as below:
+Assume that we have the code of the items for the retails store, which is an alpha-numeric as below:

 Download the “Code128” font from the “dafont” website and install the same.

-As shown in the above picture we should change the font of the code to “Code 128” which is already installed in our PC.
+As shown in the above picture, we should change the font of the code to “Code 128,” which is already installed on our PC.

 Things to Remember

-- Barcodes are used in several applications like industrial, retail stores, medical centers and so many which play a key role in easily scanning the product with a certain code.
+- Barcodes are used in several applications like industrial, retail stores, medical centers, and so many, which play a key role in quickly scanning the product with a certain code.

 - The bars for a different type of barcodes will vary in terms of the width of the bar and any other width in spaces between bars, but not be the same as per other barcode fonts.

 This has been a guide to Barcode in Excel.
-Here we discuss how to create Barcode in Excel for different code which includes the numbers and letters with examples and downloadable excel template.
+Here we discuss how to create Barcode in Excel for different code, which includes the numbers and letters with examples and a downloadable excel template.
 You may learn more about excel from the following articles –